kubevirt/kubevirt/docs/cluster-configuration.md

 **Default**: `false`

+### deployVmConsoleProxy Feature Gate
+Set the `deployVmConsoleProxy` feature gate to true to allow SSP operator to deploy its resources.
+SSP operator will deploy a proxy that provides an access to the VNC console of a KubeVirt Virtual Machine (VM).

+**Note**: Once `deployVmConsoleProxy` is set to true, SSP operator will not delete deployed resources if `deployVmConsoleProxy` is reverted back to false.

+**Default**: `false`

 ### deployKubeSecondaryDNS Feature Gate
 Set the `deployKubeSecondaryDNS` feature gate to true to allow deploying KubeSecondaryDNS by CNAO.
 For additional information, see here: [KubeSecondaryDNS](https://github.com/kubevirt/kubesecondarydns)